rozek/svelte-drag-drop-touch/README.md

 # svelte-drag-drop-touch #

-HTML5 Drag-and-Drop support for mobile devices
+HTML5 Drag-and-Drop support for mobile devices (not only for Svelte)

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-viewport-info/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)